“And the Truth Will Set You Free”

 had ever heard about God's love for me and that with Jesus I could live a life

 It also made it clear that sin is sin and that I was no worse because I

 afterwards I met with Shawn and started attending church.
 It had been almost 40 years since I had last

-shoulders.
-No longer was I running and
+the Holy Ghost!
+No longer was I running

-what makes the difference!
+prayers.
+This is what makes the difference!

 continues to be a daily process of overcoming and growing in the Lord.
 If I told you that it has been an easy